 • If making these for a baby, you can omit the added salt.

 • Egg-Free Zucchini Fritters: Omit the egg and add 2 tablespoons ricotta cheese.
 Bake for an additional 2-4 minutes and let cool fully in the pan.
 You will likely need to use your hands to mix the batter and it will seem dry at first, but keep mixing until it comes together.
 It will be fairly stiff and thick once it’s all incorporated.
-(You don’t want it to be any wetter because they won’t cook through!)
+(You don’t want it to be any wetter because the fritters won’t cook through!)

 Nutrition

-Serving: 1fritter, Calories: 63kcal, Carbohydrates: 6g, Protein: 4g, Fat: 3g, Saturated Fat: 2g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 1g, Trans Fat: 1g, Cholesterol: 34mg, Sodium: 245mg, Potassium: 97mg, Fiber: 1g, Sugar: 1g, Vitamin A: 147IU, Vitamin C: 4mg, Calcium: 57mg, Iron: 1mg
+Serving: 1 fritter, Calories: 63kcal, Carbohydrates: 6g, Protein: 4g, Fat: 3g, Saturated Fat: 2g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 1g, Trans Fat: 1g, Cholesterol: 34mg, Sodium: 245mg, Potassium: 97mg, Fiber: 1g, Sugar: 1g, Vitamin A: 147IU, Vitamin C: 4mg, Calcium: 57mg, Iron: 1mg

 Tried this recipe?Rate in the comments and tag @yummytoddlerfood on IG!